 The factors below are worth considering since they will affect your investment income.

 Most stocks pay quarterly dividends and not annual dividends.
 This is important to note for two reasons.

-- Most companies tend to pay dividends the same months, so it will be important to consider this in planning your cash flow around investment income.
+- Most companies tend to pay dividends the same months as other companies, so it’s important to consider this in planning cash flow around investment income if you’re relying on stock dividends.
 You may have some months without any dividends whatsoever.

 Taxes on Dividend Income

 Dividends are subject to federal income taxes.
-Qualified dividend income does, however, get a lower tax rate.
-Even though the taxes probably won’t be deducted before you get your dividends, they will need to be paid at some point.
+Qualified dividend income does, however, get a lower tax rate as of this writing.
+Even though the taxes probably won’t be deducted before receiving the dividends, they will need to be paid at some point.